 This city bus tour should be included in your list of the best things to do in Daegu.
 The double-decker hop-on-hop-off bus will take you through some of the city’s best attractions, including the Modern Culture Alley, Kim Kwang-Seok Road, Suseong Lake Resort, E-World Duru Park, among others.

 Visit the Cathedral of Daegu

-It is a temple that follows the Roman or Latin rite and functions as the headquarters of the Metropolitan Archdiocese of Daegu (Archidioecesis Taeguensis), which was created in 1962 by bull “Fertile Evangelii semen” by Pope John XXIII.
+It is a temple that follows the Roman or Latin rite and functions as the headquarters of the Metropolitan Archdiocese of Daegu (Archidioecesis Taeguensis), created in 1962 by bull.
+“Fertile Evangelii semen” by Pope John XXIII.